10 Facts About Christmas Cacti

 9. Fungus gnats, flower thrips, and root mealybugs are the pests that most often infest Christmas cacti.
 Avoid overwatering, the biggest culprit in attracting pests to Christmas cacti.
 Preventive care, such as discarding infested plants, is another recommended tactic.
 Pesticides are available for commercial growers, though home gardeners may not be able to get their hands on them.

 10. By the way, that Christmas cactus you are buying is probably not actually a Christmas cactus.
 Surprise!
-According to the U-Mass Extension Service, “Holiday cactus is sometimes marketed as Christmas cactus, Thanksgiving cactus, or Zygocactus.
-The "true" Christmas cactus is an interspecific hybrid of Schlumbergera truncata and Schlumbergera russelliana that originated about 150 years ago in England.
-It is a common houseplant but is not often grown commercially.”
+According to U-Mass Extension Service, “Most commercial cultivars of holiday cactus are actually Schlumbergera truncata, commonly known as Thanksgiving cactus or Zygocactus.
+True Christmas cactus is an interspecific hybrid of Schlumbergera truncata and Schlumbergera russelliana that originated about 150 years ago in England.
+It's a common houseplant but not often grown commercially.”